jlevers/selling-partner-api/docs/Api/FbaOutboundApi.md

 ]);

 $apiInstance = new SellingPartnerApi\Api\FbaOutboundApi($config);
-$query_start_date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | A date used to select fulfillment orders that were last updated after (or at) a specified time.
+$query_start_date = 'query_start_date_example'; // string | A date used to select fulfillment orders that were last updated after (or at) a specified time.
 An update is defined as any change in fulfillment order status, including the creation of a new fulfillment order.
+Must be in ISO 8601 format.
 $next_token = 'next_token_example'; // string | A string token returned in the response to your previous request.

 try {